Made money online this year? You could owe more in taxes

 With 2022 drawing to a close, the IRS is alerting Americans so they can avoid a potentially nasty surprise when they pay taxes next year.

-Starting in 2023, more people who made money on eBay, Etsy, Poshmark, Uber or another digital platform will have their income reported to the Internal Revenue Service.
-Anyone who made more than $600 via a gig platform or who were paid that much on Venmo will receive a 1099-K form, meaning that those funds will be reported to the IRS, the agency said.
+Starting in 2023, more people who made money on eBay, Etsy, Poshmark, Uber or other digital platforms will have their income reported to the Internal Revenue Service.
+Anyone who made more than $600 via a gig platform or who was paid that much on Venmo will receive a 1099-K form, meaning that those funds will be reported to the IRS, the agency said.

-Americans already receive 1099 forms if they earned money as an independent contractor, if they made interest on a bank savings account or if they earned a significant sum by selling things online.
+Americans already receive 1099 forms if they make money as an independent contractor, if they earn interest on a bank savings account or if they make a significant sum by selling things online.
 What's new is the $600 threshold.

 Before this year, people only received a 1099-K form if they earned at least $20,000 from online platforms and made more than 200 transactions on the platform.
 Now, a single transaction exceeding $600 can trigger a 1099-K reporting requirement, according too IRS.